-What goes up, must come down as the old saying goes.
 Hopefully, you are always going to choose when you get off of your horse.
-But, 'unscheduled dismounts' happen, and it is best if you know how to handle the situation, when someone you are riding with or watching, falls off.
+But, 'unscheduled dismounts' happen, and it is best if you know how to handle the situation, whether it's you or someone else who falls off.

 If you are going to spend a lot of time around horses, it is a good idea to take a first-aid course.
-This will prepare you for all sorts of emergencies and give you the confidence and skill to handle things like fractures, concussions and other injuries that can happen when riding or handling horses.
-No one likes to dwell on the fact that horses can really hurt you, but the fact is, hospitals see many horse-related injuries from crushed toes to severe fractures and worse.
-So besides knowing how to stay safe around horses, it is important to know what to do if the worst does occur.
+This will prepare you for basic emergencies and give you the confidence and skill to handle things like lacerations, strains/sprains, and bruises.

 Trail Riding in a Group

-Riding in a group while trail riding requires that all riders be aware of the skill and confidence level of the other riders and the temperament and training of the horses.
+Ideally, when riding in a group while trail riding, try to be aware of the skill and confidence level of the other riders and the temperament and training of the horses.
 You then need to plan your route and set your pace with the least capable horse and rider pair in mind.
-Overwhelming a horse or rider by going too fast, traveling over rough terrain or even going too far and fatiguing either is an invitation to trouble.
+Overwhelming a horse or rider by going too fast, traveling over rough terrain, or going too far and fatiguing are invitations to trouble.
 Many falls and other precarious situations can be avoided by applying some common sense in planning your ride.

 If, however, one rider and their horse do 'part company' you will have to take a quick assessment of the situation.
 Sometimes riders are lucky enough hold onto the reins, dust themselves off and remount.
 If they're a bit shaky after the fall, it's a good idea to dismount your own horse and steady theirs as they mount up.
 However, in the case of a really bad fall, you need to look after the rider first.
 Even if the horse leaves the scene, you will have to wait until you check to see if the rider is okay before retrieving the horse.
 If the rider needs first-aid or medical attention, see to this first.
 Carrying a cell phone while riding can be a huge help, as can letting someone know what your planned route is.
 This way help and emergency crews can find you quickly.